Skycoder42/dart_pre_commit/README.md

 package to activate the hook.
 Take the following steps to activate the hook:

 1. Add `git_hooks` as dev_dependency to your project
-2. Run `pub run git_hooks create` to initialize and activate git hooks for your project
+2. Run `dart pub run git_hooks create` to initialize and activate git hooks for your project
 3. Modify `git_hooks.dart` to look like the following:
 ```.dart